milind4computing/grails-inventory/README.md

 Grails Inventory Application
 ============================

 This application is an inventory application written using the Grails web framework.
-It keeps track of assets owned by a company by recording the asset's state, location, description, and who the asset is assigned to.
+It keeps track of assets owned by a company by recording the asset's state, location, description, and what client the asset is issue to.
+It handles user authentication, as well as authorization.
+It keeps track of every update applied to a piece of equipment as well.

 Dependencies
 ------------